Houston Burners has a Non-Profit Structure?

 Our Regional Coordinators, along with some of the most active members of our community, came together to form the non-profit.
 These folks include community members knowledgeable in non-profit and business formation.
 This group of people forms the initial Board of Directors of the non-profit.

 What Does the Board Do?

 Literally, the board is doing the same work that individual leaders in community have done in the past, but in a better-organized, more transparent and more accountable way.
-The creation of this website and the formation of the warehouse committee are two of the most visible efforts, but lots more is happening behind the scenes that we will be rolling out over the next few months.
+Unbroken Spring, the creation of this website and the formation of the warehouse committee are three of the most visible efforts, but lots more is happens behind the scenes.

 How Can I Be on the Board?

 You may be invited to be on the board due to your active contributions to the community, because you have expressed interest in being on it, because the community has recommended you to it, or some combination thereof.

 The current makeup will probably remain static over the near-term while efforts continue to work through the board’s backlog of work.
 One of the best ways to show your interest in being on the board during that time is to be active in supporting the efforts of our community.
 Serve on committees.
 Work on projects.
 Or, perhaps you have another idea in mind that will benefit our community?
 Those are always most welcome too.